llinauer/miniGPT/README.md

     pip install -r requirements.txt

-## Basics
+## Transformer basics

-### Transformers

-The Transformer is a neural network architecture introduced by Vaswani et al in the paper "Attention is all you need" (https://arxiv.org/abs/1706.03762).
+The Transformer is a neural network architecture introduced by Vaswani et al. in the paper "Attention is all you need" (https://arxiv.org/abs/1706.03762).
 Since then, it became hugely popular and was used in many many many applications for language modeling, most notably the GPT models.
 The GPT (Generative Pre-Trained) transformer model was introduced by OpenAI in 2018 (https://openai.com/research/language-unsupervised).
-As of now (2023), ChatGPT, an application that uses a GPT-like model to generate language is so incredibly wide-known, even representatives of the austrian government know what it is.
+As of now (2023), ChatGPT, an application that uses a GPT-like model to generate language is so incredibly wide-known, even representatives of the austrian government have heard of it.
 And representatives of the austrian government are not known to be particularly tech-savvy.

-There are some differences between specific transformer architectures, but I will focus on the GPT-style transformer here.
+There are different transformer architectures out there, but I will focus on the GPT-style transformer here.
 On a very high level, the transformer architecture looks like this: